hiya5150/tvapp/README.md

 # Tvapp

-Tvapp is a program that lets the user search a huge database for information about current and old movies and TV shows.
+Tvapp is a program that lets the user search a huge database for information about current and old TV shows.
 Information includes a summary of each show, when it premiered, information on seasons and episodes and much more.

 # Installation